Anomalies and the Green-Schwarz Mechanism: Anomaly inflow

 where we absorbed a power of~$e$ into~$\delta\mathcal{A}$.
 This is equivalent to eq.~\eqref{eq:anomaly_string_worldvolume} and using~\eqref{eq:anomaly_inflow1} we retrieve the two-dimensional covariant anomaly~\eqref{eq:anomaly_string_WV}~\cite{naculich}.~$\blacksquare$

 \end{svgraybox}

 \paragraph{\bf Anomalous D-brane couplings.} Due to its universal nature, anomaly inflow is at work in a wide range of physical situations, ranging from condensed matter and fluid dynamics to lattice field theory and string theory.
-In this latter topic, Polchinski's discovery of D-branes~\cite{dbranes_polchinski} as the sources of R-R charge not only solved a long standing riddle.
+As to the last field, Polchinski's discovery of D-branes~\cite{dbranes_polchinski} as the sources of R-R charge not only solved a long-standing riddle.
 It also put the focus on the plethora of extended solitonic defects present in string theory, many of which had been already studied in the realm of supergravity (see~\cite{DKL} for a contemporary review on the issue).
 It is only natural that anomaly inflow found immediate application in this context.

 In a consistent string theory, any anomaly supported on the worldvolume of a defect (D-branes, orientifolds,~NS-branes,...) has to be canceled by charge inflow from the bulk.
 The condition for this to happen determines the gauge and gravitational couplings of the extended object~\cite{GHM,CY} (see also~\cite{johnson,szabo} for reviews).
 Let us see how this works in a case that looks very much like a generalization of the axion string discussed in page~\pageref{pag:axion_string}.
 We consider a $(p+1)$-form field~$C_{p+1}$ coupled to a $p$-brane embedded in a~$D$-dimensional flat space~$\mathcal{M}_{D}$.
 The relevant terms in the bulk low-energy action are